Kreyu/data-table-bundle/docs/reference/exporters/types/phpspreadsheet/phpspreadsheet.md

-# PhpSpreadsheetType
+# PhpSpreadsheetExporterType

-The [PhpSpreadsheetType](https://github.com/Kreyu/data-table-bundle/blob/main/src/Bridge/PhpSpreadsheet/Exporter/Type/PhpSpreadsheetType.php) represents a base exporter, used as a parent for every other PhpSpreadsheet-oriented type in the bundle.
+The [PhpSpreadsheetExporterType](https://github.com/Kreyu/data-table-bundle/blob/main/src/Bridge/PhpSpreadsheet/Exporter/Type/PhpSpreadsheetExporterType.php) represents a base exporter, used as a parent for every other PhpSpreadsheet-oriented type in the bundle.

 ## Options